JoeggiCH/schweizmobil.ch-API/README.md

 With a paid [Switzerland Mobility Plus](https://schweizmobil.ch/en/switzerlandmobility-plus) subscription (currently 35 CHF per year) hiking, cycling, tracks can be created and managed.
 This repo contains a postman 2.0 Collection JSON describing the API for managing tracks and a demo in python.

 Please note that I am not affiliated in any way with schweizmobil.ch foundation and this repo is not an official publication of schweizmobil.ch.
-I created this repo for my training and because I was unable to find any online documentation of this API.
+I created this repo for my training and because I was unable to find online documentation of this API.